-- 1 The TNC positions the touch probe at rapid traverse (value from FMAX column) following the positioning logic (See "Executing touch probe cycles", page 280) to the starting point 1.
-The TNC offsets the touch probe by the safety clearance in the positive direction of the touch probe axis. - 2 Then the touch probe moves in its own axis to the coordinate entered as starting point 1 and measures the actual position with a simple probing movement. - 3 Finally the TNC returns the touch probe to the clearance height and processes the determined datum depending on the cycle parameters Q303 and Q305 (See "Characteristics common to all touch probe cycles for datum setting", page 306) and saves the actual value in the Q parameters listed below.
+- 1 Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 286) to the programmed touch point 1.
+The TNC offsets the touch probe by the safety clearance in the positive direction of the touch probe axis. - 2 Then the touch probe moves in its own axis to the coordinate entered as starting point 1 and measures the actual position with a simple probing movement. - 3 Finally the TNC returns the touch probe to the clearance height and processes the determined datum depending on the cycle parameters Q303 and Q305 (see "Characteristics common to all touch probe cycles for datum setting", page 314) and saves the actual value in the Q parameters listed below.